-One of the most significant permanent changes introduced by the Act is a new free-standing moratorium process to provide a financially distressed but viable company with respite from creditor action, in order to facilitate a rescue as a going concern.
+One of the most significant permanent changes introduced by the Corporate Insolvency and Governance Act is a new free-standing moratorium process to provide a financially distressed but viable company with respite from creditor action, in order to facilitate a rescue as a going concern.

 “The moratorium regime is designed to provide businesses with breathing space for a restructuring or a rescue.
 This is the closest we have come to the Chapter 11 regime in the US with the directors remaining in control of the business but overseen by an Insolvency Practitioner who will be called a monitor.
 This regime is intended to be used where there is a realistic prospect of saving the company and provides an alternative to administration or a company voluntary arrangement earlier on when finances are less stressed” says Irvin Cohen, Insolvency Practitioner at Begbies Traynor.

 The moratorium is a welcome addition to the restructuring toolkit and is available to all “eligible” companies as set out in the Act1.
 But the list of excluded companies is fairly wide.
 For example, financial services companies (e.g. banks and insurance companies) are excluded from applying for the moratorium as are companies who have issued a debt capital markets instrument in excess of £10 million (for example, a bond).
 The exclusion for capital market arrangements was questioned in Parliamentary on the basis that it was unduly restrictive, but ultimately retained.
 It is therefore apparent that the moratorium will not be suitable for all companies and appears better suited to trading companies and SMEs.